 - coordinate NIST R&D efforts with other federal agencies and the broader R&D community and profession, through development of working groups and technical committees addressing areas such as design for tornadoes, computational wind engineering, performance-based design for wind hazards.

 - Performance-based design (PBD) for wind hazards: Using review and analysis of PBD literature and input from industry's leading practitioners and academics, develop a framework for PBD for wind loads identifying performance levels, evaluation tools, and acceptance criteria.

-- Validation of test and measurement systems in the new boundary layer wind tunnel test section: Use comparison of experimental results on a building model with other wind tunnel laboratories to validate wind tunnel measurement systems performance.
+- Refurbish an existing PML wind tunnel and validate test and measurement systems in the new boundary layer wind tunnel test section; use comparison of experimental results on a building model with other wind tunnel laboratories to validate wind tunnel measurement systems performance.

 November 3, 2011